xga0/title_fix/README.md

 A Python package for intelligent title case conversion and text formatting.
 This package provides a comprehensive solution for converting text between different case styles while maintaining proper capitalization rules and offering additional text analysis features.

+## 🌐 Live Demo

+Try the web interface powered by this package: **[https://title-fix-app.onrender.com/](https://title-fix-app.onrender.com/)**

+Experience all the features through a modern, responsive web application built with React and FastAPI.
+The web app provides:
+- Real-time text conversion as you type
+- All citation styles and case types
+- Copy-to-clipboard functionality
+- Text statistics and headline scoring
+- Beautiful, user-friendly interface

 ## Features

 - Multiple case conversion options: